 6. The Most Wonderful Time of the Year

 When you think of the holiday season, December is the grand finale!
-From Hanukkah to Christmas to Kwanzaa, all the way through to New Year’s Eve – December can feel like a non-stop party.
+From Hanukkah to Christmas to Kwanzaa to New Year’s Eve – December can feel like a non-stop party.
 Adding your new baby’s birthday to the huge list of celebrations may be overwhelming, but at least you’ll know which December day is your favorite!
-The month hosts National Drunk and Drugged Driving Prevention Month, Universal Human Rights Month, and is the Month of Giving.
+The month hosts National Drunk and Drugged Driving Prevention Month, Universal Human Rights Month, and the Month of Giving.
 Here is a list of every holiday to celebrate this month.

 December 1st: World Aids Day, Romania National Day, Commemoration Day, National Handwashing Awareness Week starts, Eat a Red Apple Day, National Christmas Lights Day